 If you’re a parent who’s traveled with kids, you probably know that going sightseeing with little ones can be a bit of a challenge.
 After all, kids might not understand the historical or cultural significance of many attractions, meaning they’ll get bored more easily.
-And the last thing any parent wants to deal with is a cranky, bored child!
+And the last thing any parent wants to deal with is a bored, cranky kiddo.

 Ready to explore?
 Here are our all-time favorite things to do in Madrid for kids that the whole family will enjoy.